Get all the latest information on New Products, Sales and Offers.

-A wide range of Diamond CNC Finger Bits for CNC machines, working centers and radial arm machines.
+Our wide range of Diamond CNC Finger Bits is intended for CNC machines, fabrication centers, and radial-arm machines.

 - Electroplated finger bits marble

 - Sintered with a hard bond for soft stone

-- Sintered: with a soft bond for hard granites to engineered stone
+- Sintered with a soft bond for hard granites and engineered stone

-- Sintered: with very soft bond designed for the hardest stones like quartzite
+- Sintered with a very soft bond designed for the hardest stones like quartzite

-A soft material must be cut with a hard binder finger bit; a hard material requires a soft binder bit.
+Actually, a soft material requires a hard-bond finger bit whereas a hard material requires a soft bond bit.

-The finger bits must work “on the side”.
-Never enter the material with a movement in Z but only with a lateral movement in X-Y. To enter the material from top to bottom, use the replaceable finger bit tip, or the segmented finger bit specifically designed for incremental cuts.
+The cutting surface of a finger bit is always “on the side”.
+Never enter a bit into a material following a Z-shaped motion, but only use a lateral motion in the X-Y plane.
+To enter material from top to bottom, use the replaceable finger bit tip, or the segmented finger bit specifically designed for incremental cuts.

 Choosing the right sintered finger bit for a particular job can be confusing due to the vast assortment of bits available.
 Consult the following chart for assistance: